kuzzleio/documentation-old/src/sdk-reference/kuzzle/get-server-info.md

 }
 ```

-Retrieves information about Kuzzle Backend plugins and active services.
+Retrieves information about Kuzzle plugins and active services.

 ---